-SoCalGas is pleased to submit our 2021 Gas Safety Plan.
-The Safety Plan summarizes our overarching strategy and approach to safety, and affirms SoCalGas' commitment to the safety of our system, customers, employees/contractors, and the communities we serve.
+Southern California Gas Company (SoCalGas) is pleased to submit our 2022 Gas Safety Plan (Safety Plan).
+The Safety Plan summarizes our overarching strategy and approach to safety and affirms SoCalGas' commitment to the safety of our system, customers, employees, contractors, and the communities we serve.

 At SoCalGas, safety is a core value and is at the foundation of everything we do.
-This commitment to safety is embedded in our culture and dedicated employees who safely operate the gas system and serve over twenty million consumers in southern California.
+This commitment to safety is embedded in our culture and dedicated employees who work to safely and reliably operate the gas system to serve our customers.

-SoCalGas' safety culture fosters a work environment where employees at all levels, across work locations and departments are empowered to continuously improve the safety of how we operate.
-Just as importantly, our culture and practices encourage employees to raise safety concerns and "stop the job" if someone is ever uncomfortable with a situation.
+SoCalGas' safety culture fosters a work environment where employees at all levels, work locations, and departments are empowered to continuously enhance the safety of our operations.
+Just as importantly, our culture and practices encourage employees to raise safety concerns including to "stop the job" if someone is ever uncomfortable with a situation.
 Very simply, our employees take pride in their work and ownership for safety.

 While a strong safety culture exists today, SoCalGas is committed to continuously enhancing the maturity of our culture.
-To that end, SoCalGas embraces a safety management system (SMS) approach for comprehensively managing safety, and is expanding our integration of the SMS framework outlined in American Petroleum Institute Recommended Practice 1173 (API RP 1173).
-Our adoption and implementation of SMS is reflected in the Safety Plan.
+To that end, SoCalGas embraces a safety management system (SMS) approach for comprehensively managing safety and has expanded our integration of the SMS framework outlined in American Petroleum Institute Recommended Practice 1173 (API RP 1173).
+Our ongoing enhancement of SMS is reflected in the Safety Plan.

-Additions and updates to the 2020 Gas Safety Plan are summarized in the table attached to this letter, and only those portions of the Gas Safety Plan that are new or have changed are attached.
-Please contact Troy A. Bauer at (909) 376-7208 or TBauer@semprautilities.com if you have any questions regarding our submission.
+Additions and updates to the 2021 Gas Safety Plan are summarized in the table attached to this letter, and only those portions of the Gas Safety Plan that have new or have changed elements are attached.
+Please contact Alex Hughes at (949) 697-2539 or AHughes@SoCalGas.com if you have any questions regarding our submission.